Dyalog/PracticeProblems/index.md

 # APL Practice Problems

-This site has automatically validated practice problems for [APL](https://aplwiki.com).
-These problems are sourced from [The APL Problem Solving Competition](https://www.dyalog.com/student-competition.htm).
+This site automatically validates [APL](https://aplwiki.com) solutions for problems are sourced from the annual [APL Problem Solving Competition](https://www.dyalog.com/student-competition.htm).

-Each problem begins with a task description, some followed by a hint suggesting one or more APL primitives.
+Each problem starts with a task description; some also include a hint suggesting one or more APL primitives.
 These may be helpful in solving the problem, but you are under no obligation to use them.
-Clicking on a primitive in the hint will open the Dyalog documentation page for the suggested primitive.
+Clicking on a primitive in the hint opens the Dyalog documentation page for that primitive.

-Each problem text ends with a section of example cases which, among others, are included in the automated tests.
-Use these as a basis for implementing your solution.
+Each problem ends with some example cases.
+You can use these as a basis for implementing your solution.

-{% include note.html content="The validation system runs Dyalog version 17.1 so your solutions must work on this version of Dyalog APL." %}
+{% include note.html content="The validation system uses Dyalog version 17.1 so your solutions must work on this version of Dyalog APL." %}

 ## Contributing
 Notice something wrong?
 [Report a bug](https://github.com/Dyalog/PracticeProblems/issues/new?assignees=&labels=&template=bug_report.md&title=)